ceejbot/jthoober/README.md

   --help       Show help
 ```

+I like to use nginx to terminate tls then proxy pass through to jthoober.

 Set up rules that match repos to scripts to execute when jthoober receives an event.
 Here are some examples:

 ```javascript